davisjam/davisjam.github.io/_pages/join-lab.md

 | Software fundamentals | You should be fluent in several programming languages (e.g. Python, JavaScript, and C/C++/Java). | You can write interesting programs with minimal reference to online documentation ([ref](https://softwareengineering.stackexchange.com/a/154884)). | **Practice**.
 There are lots of "30 days of code"-type curricula, e.g. [Advent of Code](https://adventofcode.com).
 Try the problems from [Cracking the Coding Interview](https://en.wikipedia.org/wiki/Cracking_the_Coding_Interview). |
 | Engineering knowledge | You should have a reasonable command of modern software engineering techniques (e.g. unit testing, CI, object-oriented programming, software registries, git, GitHub). | You have used these techniques on a non-trivial project that you can show me. | **Practice**.
 Use free versions of modern tools through GitHub.
 Read the book [Software Engineering at Google](https://learning.oreilly.com/library/view/software-engineering-at/9781492082781/) (free through the Purdue library) |

+### Going beyond the minimum

+Beyond this general know-how, you will need to develop topic-specific skills.
+It is my job to point out the knowledge you need to acquire, but your job to develop it.
+I will not lecture you.
+For example:
-Note: Some of my projects are focused on human subjects.
+1. Some of my projects are focused on human subjects.
 If you wish to apply these methods (e.g. surveys, interviews, ethnographies), knowing about these research methods is a good substitute for some technical know-how.

-## General instructions
+I will expect you to study these methods independently.
+2. Some of my projects involve machine learning.
+If you wish to study engineering failures in deep learning projects, then you will need to be an expert in deep learning first.
+If you join such a project, I will expect you to study the relevant material independently.

+You might benefit from enrolling in pertinent courses, completing online certificates, or getting a textbook out of the library.
+If you need knowledge for research, you must not rely on Googling stuff and ChatGPT as a substitute for expertise.
+If you are not actively developing knowledge you need, I will ask you to leave.

+## Instructions to apply

 Write me an email and tell me how you might fit into my team.
 There are detailed notes for graduate vs. undergraduate students further down, but I have the same general questions for everyone.